 Medium-term climate change policy plan

-The Finnish Government approved the first Medium-term Climate Change Policy Plan ‘Towards Climate-Smart Day-to-Day Living’ in 2017.
+The first Medium-term Climate Change Plan ‘Towards Climate-Smart Day-to-Day Living’ was completed in 2017.
 It sets out the measures through which Finland will achieve the target to reduce emissions by 39% by 2030, compared to the levels in 2005.
-The Medium-term Climate Change Policy Plan of 2017 further specifies and complements the Energy and Climate Strategy adopted in 2016.
+The Medium-term Climate Change Plan of 2017 further specifies and complements the Energy and Climate Strategy adopted in 2016.